Further Revised- 9/15/15

 - Summary & References

-Forward: As I’ve stated in some of my other blogs; I would like readers to know that this post will show I have a clear bias toward a few particular LEDs and do not care as much for some others.
-I have to say, this is based on true use, research (which IS cited here), and lots of input from true aquarium professionals that maintain and set up aquarium systems for a living!
-As well, one of my contacts is the largest importer of marine life in North America (based out of Los Angeles).
+Forward: As written in the forward in my other LED Lights article, I would like “Aquarium Article Digest” readers to know, while it’s obvious I have a bias towards a few particular LEDs and do not care as much for some others; this is based on use, science [much of it simple too such as energy lost as heat], reading/research which IS cited here, and much input from true aquarium professionals, who maintain and set up aquarium systems for a living.

 LED Aquarium Lights, Lighting

-This post is also meant as a compliment to my newest article, which has an aquarium LED side-by-side, easy to understand comparison chart.
-It was composed by an employee of a very successful online retailer, which I have much respect for his knowledge:
+This post is also meant as a compliment to a newer article, which admittedly had input with a comparison chart from an employee of an online seller I have much respect for his knowledge:

 What to Consider When Choosing Your Aquarium LED Lights

-LEDs are a new technology, but have been successful used over aquariums since 2008.
-This post is meant to dispel the many myths circulating about what many LED lights can and cannot do for your aquarium.
+Put simply, this post is meant to dispel the many myths as I see them… circulating about what many LED lights can and cannot do for your aquarium, so as to help others make an educated decision about their aquarium lighting.

-Please read the ABOVE articles for further information as to why not all emitters and drivers are the same and why a 30 watt LED fixture using the latest emitters/drivers can surpass a 120 Watt LED fixture and even DIY.
-Many waste energy and create heat by electrical methods called “Current Reduction” instead of newer, tested, and known electrical methods such as Pulse with Modulation (PWM) Technology.
+I would be grateful if readers here would read all the cited references as well as my other articles explaining LEDs for further information as to why not all emitters and drivers are the same and why a 30 watt LED fixture using the latest emitters/drivers can surpass a 60 Watt LED fixture.

 Then know how to compare “apples to apples”.